December marks the onset of the winter season in

 Heat index

 Bear in mind that the heat index values are determined for shaded areas and light breezes.
-A rise of up to 15 Fahrenheit (8 Celsius) degrees in the heat index could result from direct sunlight.
+Direct sunlight might lead to a heat index increase by up to 15 Fahrenheit (8 Celsius) degrees.

 Humidity